benbrastmckie/ModalHistory/README.md

 If you are interested in drawing from this course, don't hesitate to fork this repository, making all the changes you like.
 I ask that you do not reproduce a substantial portion of these resources without forking or otherwise citing their origins.

-Please feel free to reach out if you have any questions.
+I'm happy to help if you have any questions so please feel free to reach out!